Live Shipping Estimates - Available Right Now

 • Port of Ensenada (Pacific Coast): This area, located near the U.S. border, plays an i,portant role in facilitating the movement of goods between countries.
 It is an important spot for trade with North America (USA and Canada).

-Why are these Mexican ports important?
+Why are these Mexican Ports Important?

 • Trade Routes: Manzanillo and Lázaro Cárdenas are important ports that support trade along the Pacific coast, while Veracruz and Altamira play a major role in shipping through the Gulf of Mexico.